 FF aircraft must be launched 40m downwind from any spectators.
-This is sufficient to ensure spectator safety at this site.

 Emergency procedures

 Fly-away or lost link.

 RPAS pilots are required to know who to notify in the event of a RPAS fly-away outside our MAAC approved flying areas which could reasonably enter the nearest controlled airspace volume.
 Note this process is not required for temporary flight immediately outside the MAAC approved flying area, or for known crashes/off site "landing" outside the MAAC approved flying area.